 Eye Emergencies in Denver, CO

-- DO NOT let a burn become contaminated.
-Avoid breathing or coughing on the burned area.
+- DO NOT let a burn or wound become contaminated.
+Avoid breathing or coughing near the affected eye.

-- DO lightly patch the eye closed until care can be provided.
+- DO lightly patch the eye closed — without touching it — until the eye can be treated.

 Experience the difference.